M-Tash/news/README.md

 # News App with Flutter

 This is a news application built with Flutter that uses NewsAPI for fetching news articles.
-The app follows the MVVM pattern and employs Bloc and Cubit for state management.
+The app follows the repository pattern and employs Cubit for state management.
 Users can search for news articles and view them in a webview.

 ## Features

 - Fetches the latest news articles from NewsAPI.
 - Real-time search functionality to find specific news articles.
-- State management using Bloc and Cubit.
+- State management using Cubit.
-- Implements the MVVM (Model-View-ViewModel) pattern for a clean and maintainable codebase.
+- Implements the repository pattern for a clean and maintainable codebase.
 - Allows users to pick their favorite news categories.
 - Displays news articles in a webview for a better reading experience.
 - User-friendly interface with smooth navigation and interaction.